dineshreddynaredla/react-book-repo/patterns/hooks.md

 In many cases it’s not possible to break these components into smaller ones because the stateful logic is all over the place.
 It’s also difficult to test them
 - classes confuse both people and machines, you have to understand how this works in JavaScript, you have to bind them to event handlers.
-The distinction between function and class components in React and when to use each one leads to disagreements even between experienced React developers
+The distinction between function and class components in React and when to use each one leads to disagreements even between experienced React developers.
+However, we found that class components can encourage unintentional patterns that make these optimizations fall back to a slower path.
+Classes present issues for today’s tools, too.
+For example, classes don’t minify very well, and they make hot reloading flaky and unreliable

 ## Selling point of Hooks